andremazzari/Alura-Imersao-Dados-2022/README.md

 <br><br>
 Some of the libraries used in this project were **Numpy**, **Pandas**, **Matplotlib**, **Seaborn**, **Plotly**, **Geopandas**, and **Sklearn**.
 The machine learning models considered were **Linear Regression**, **Decision Trees**, and **Random Forest**.
 <br><br>
 The data used in the project has not been uploaded to github.
-Read the README of '/src/data' for instruction in how to download it.
+Read the README of '/src/data' for instruction on how to download it.
 <br><br>
 In what follows, I will briefly describe the main tasks done during the event.
 The notebooks with the codes for the tasks for each day can be found in the folder 'notebooks'.